paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * [Key folders](#Key-folders)

 ## Three main parts to the application:
-While they are linked, you will typically run only one
+While they are linked, you will typically run only one at a time.
-1. Ingest - load information (e.g. pdf or email) into the KnowledgeBase (Elastic)
+1. **Ingest** - load information (e.g. pdf or email) into the KnowledgeBase (Elastic)
-1. Bots - Answer questions passed to it (to /from Excel) using RAG techniques.
+1. **Bots** - Answer questions passed to it (to /from Excel) using RAG techniques.
 Designed to be used as part of Power Automate or other automatic workflow.
     * Sometimes these bots will depending on the REST server - but they will remind you to start it if needed
-1. App - Friendly User Interface to answer questions in a back and forward way, focussing on 4 key business use cases.
+1. **App** - Friendly User Interface to answer questions in a back and forward way, focussing on 4 key business use cases.

 ## Underlying technologies:
 * Choice of Large Language Model (LLM) - either local or Microsoft Copilot.